 After listening to Part 3 of this sermon series, I began to see that (although unknowingly), when we celebrate Christmas, we actually are questioning the sufficiency of scripture.
 Christmas is not found in scripture anywhere.
 Now before you call me a hyper-literalist, please hear me out.
 In Leviticus 23, the LORD appointed the festivals/feasts that His people were to observe before Christ came to earth.
 God Himself appointed His Holy Days.
 He did not leave this up to the authorization of man.

-We have liberty in Christ to eat meat.
-We have liberty in Christ to drive a car.
-We do not however, have liberty in Christ to create our own feasts/festivals/Holy Days as if we were God.
+We do not have liberty in Christ to create our own feasts/festivals/Holy Days as if we were God.
 (Christmas was created as a sacred celebration in the Roman Catholic Church.
 Sacred celebrations are up to God alone to ordain).

 Therefore, since we have a great high priest who has ascended into heaven, Jesus the Son of God, let us hold firmly to the faith we profess.